 Allyce Pinchback-Johnson, a Pittsburgh native, is the Founder and CEO of Pinchback Consulting LLC, a business she started in August 2017 to support companies and organizations with their management, strategic planning, and staff development efforts.
 In March 2018, she was named the leader of Remake Learning Innovative PD Working Group.
-In 2019, she was named co-lead of Shifting Power in Educational Research & Development, a collaborative initiative between Remake Learning and the University of Pittsburgh School of Education funded by the Bill and Melinda Gates Foundation.
+From 2019 to 2022, she was the co-lead of Shifting Power in Educational Research & Development, a collaborative initiative between Remake Learning and the University of Pittsburgh School of Education funded by the Bill and Melinda Gates Foundation.

 Prior to starting her company, Allyce served as Director of Professional Development for Pittsburgh Public Schools.
 In that role, she provided oversight for the District’s professional learning system, supervised the professional development team, and worked cross-functionally with over 30 staff developers to create and deliver professional leaning and development training to over 2,000 staff members.
 Allyce is also a trained racial equity affiliate through Pacific Educational Group, and has delivered multiple trainings on race, racism, and implicit bias in education to District staff.
 In her five years with Pittsburgh Public Schools, she also managed a series of projects focused on teacher leadership, strategic planning, and educator evaluation.
 Previously, Allyce spent three years as a Program Officer for the World Affairs Council of Pittsburgh, where she was primarily responsible for building relationships with schools and community partners to increase the number of African American males eligible for the Council’s Global Travel Scholarship Program.